lmordell/Hong-Kong-Javascript-Quiz/README.md

 This is my first Javascript App.
 A simple quiz game about Hong Kong.
 It was built using Javascript and jQuery.

+The inspiration for this app came from: http://javascriptissexy.com/how-to-learn-javascript-properly/

 Version 1.0

 <ul>Contains 4 questions.